-The Center for Instructional Innovation at Augusta University has named Dr. Susan Murray, assistant professor in the Peter S. Knox School of Accountancy in the James M. Hull College of Business at Augusta University, the recipient of the 2020 Augusta University Individual Teaching Excellence Award.
+The Center for Instructional Innovation at Augusta University has named Dr. Susan Murray, assistant professor in the Paul S. Knox School of Accountancy in the James M. Hull College of Business at Augusta University, the recipient of the 2020 Augusta University Individual Teaching Excellence Award.

 This award honors a full-time member of the teaching faculty and teaching academic staff at Augusta University who demonstrates a commitment to teaching and student success, uses effective teaching strategies, and is dedicated to fostering the academic success of students through interaction with students outside of the classroom.

 As part of her recognition, Murray has moved forward in being a nominee for the University System of Georgia’s Felton Jenkins Jr. Hall of Fame Faculty Award.
 The winner of that system-wide award will be named later this month.

 “Our institution takes pride in its commitment to fostering student success through excellent and innovative teaching, and it is our privilege to acknowledge Dr. Murray’s remarkable contributions in this area of higher education,” said Dr. Raymond A. Whiting, associate vice president for Curriculum and Instructional Innovation.

 Murray joined Augusta University in 2017 and has made a name for herself among students and colleagues as an instructor who excels at providing students with educational opportunities that will position them for top-rated accounting jobs.

 She achieves this by cultivating a welcoming and inclusive environment to support all learning styles, and she dedicates most of her classroom time to allowing students to engage in active learning assignments.
 Murray says she uses this approach so students can apply theory to practical, real-world situations.